-4. Conclusion
+Figure 7.
+Total copper concentrations over time.

-Based on the data and standards provided by RDKS, and the assumption they accurately reflect the existing water quality conditions at the Kitwanga Landfill and BC water quality standards respectively, the landfill operation is not causing water quality concerns in un-named creek.
+4. Conclusion No additional water quality data were collected in 2019 as the sample locations were dry at the time of sampling.
+Based on the last available 2018 data and standards provided by RDKS, and the assumption they accurately reflect the existing water quality conditions at the Kitwanga Landfill and BC water quality standards respectively, the landfill operation was not causing water quality concerns in un-named creek at that time.

-No exceedances were noted at U/S or D/S sample locations for all sample dates on record.

 4.1.
-Recommendations

-The following recommendations may be taken into consideration for future monitoring efforts:

-- Twice annual surface water sampling at the U/S and D/S locations should be continued, as recommended in the OC. - A groundwater sampling program could be considered in addition to the on-going surface water monitoring. - Trend charts could be started for dissolved metals of interest once additional data points are available.
+Recommendations The following recommendations may be taken into consideration for future monitoring efforts: - Twice annual surface water sampling at the U/S and D/S locations should be continued, as recommended in the OC. - Sample timing should be reviewed to allow for more successful sampling (i.e. the stream may contain water earlier in the spring; and less likely to be frozen earlier in the fall and/or time sampling during or after a rain event to capture surface water runoff). - As per Section 9 in the Kitwanga OC, an evaluation could be completed by a qualified professional to determine the need for an on-going environmental monitoring program and the necessity of establishing groundwater monitoring sites.
 Report prepared by:

-Clattersfild

-Carmen Tattersfield, MSc., RP.Bio.
-Tattersfield Consulting carmen.tattersfield@gmail.com Appendix A - Laboratory Data
+Tatters fild Carmen Tattersfield, MSc., RP.Bio.
+Tattersfield Consulting carmen.tattersfield@gmail.com Appendix A - Kitwanga Landfill Operational Certificate